kevindelord/swift-style-guide/README.markdown

 ### Visibility

+By default, declare your functions and properties as `private`.
+Variables should also be declared as constants using `let`.
+See [Constants](#constants) for more information.

-Declare your functions and properties private whenever possible.
-This way you can be sure that you and other developers only has access to what is safe to access.
+Later on whenever you need to change them, let the compiler complain and then change it to `public` or `var`.
+This way you can be sure that you and other developers only have access to what is safe to access.

 **Preferred:**
 ```swift